yussssssssssssssssss/syncode/README.md

    - Verify WebSocket connection status
    - Check if user is in the correct room
    - Ensure message is not empty

+4. **Code Not Syncing**
+   - Check WebSocket connection status
+   - Verify all users are in the same room
+   - Check browser console for errors

+5. **Code Execution Fails**
+   - Ensure code is valid JavaScript
+   - Check for syntax errors
+   - Verify sandbox environment

 ### Debug Mode
 Enable debug logging by setting environment variables: